sagars01/DSA_Zero_To_Hero/README.md

 Not much to TBH 😶

 Imagine this way.
-You have to reach Goa from SF
+You have to reach Goa from SF.

-You can come to Bangalore and take a flight to Goa
+You can come to Bangalore and take a flight to Goa.

-Or you can come to Mumbai and take a flight to Goa or Delhi to Goa
+Or you can come to Mumbai and take a flight to Goa.

+or Delhi to Goa

 This is one of the way to reach Goa.